MohammadHosseinali/DockerTracing/README.md

 # macVLAN:
+Docker MACVLAN networking works by assigning a unique MAC address to each container's virtual network interface, making it appear to be a physical device on the network.
+This allows the containers to communicate with other devices on the same network, without using NAT or port mapping.

-First you need to choose an unused ip from your router ip range and set these variables:
+To create a MACVLAN network, you need to specify the driver, the subnet, the gateway, and the parent interface.
+You can also use the ip-range and aux-addresses options to exclude some IP addresses from being used by the containers.
+For example, to create a MACVLAN network, First you need to choose an unused ip from your router ip range and you can use these variables:

 ```
 YOUR_SUBNET=192.168.8.0/24        # your network subnet
 YOUR_GATEWAY=192.168.8.1          # your router gateway